 When you’ve already had a baby you will not push as long.
 Also, the last few centimeters often happen much faster than the first centimeters.

-At around 8 or 9 cm it is unlikely the epidural will cause a lot of relief, and with proper breathing relaxation you might be able to have the baby before the epidural would even start to work (plus you wouldn’t have to hold still for the placement and risks an epidural would entail).
+At around 8 or 9 cm it is unlikely the epidural will give you a lot of relief, and with proper breathing relaxation you might be able to have the baby before the epidural would even start to work (plus you wouldn’t have to hold still for the placement and risks an epidural would entail).

-That being said, if my patient wants an epidural and is 9 cm, I will still call anesthesia.
+That being said, if my patient wants a late epidural and is 9 cm, I will still call anesthesia.
 We will give it an effort, see if we can get it in.
 Sometimes it works.
 Sometimes we sit you up for placement and the baby starts to come out.
 Honestly, a win-win either way for you!

 Often, even if we get the epidural at 9 cm doesn’t have time to provide a lot of pain relief before the baby comes out.